IvoSt98/fitness1/README.md

 2. The navigation bar retains its appearance from the home page, with the underline now below the arrow icon.
 3. Users are presented with a sign-up form and a background image.
 4. Upon clicking the SUBMIT button, users are prompted first to fill in their first name.
-5. After fill in their first name and they try to press the SUBMIT button, users will be prompted to fill in their last name before they can continue.
+5. After filling in their first name and trying to press the SUBMIT button, users will be prompted to fill in their last name before they can continue.
-6. After fill in their last name and they try to press the SUBMIT button, users will be prompted to fill in their email before they can continue.
+6. After filling in their last name and trying to press the SUBMIT button, users will be prompted to fill in their email before they can continue.
-7. After fill in their email and they try to press the SUBMIT button, users will be prompted to fill in one of the three coaches before they can continue.
+7. After filling in their email and they try to press the SUBMIT button, users will be prompted to fill in one of the three coaches before they can continue.
 8. Upon selecting a coach and pressing the SUBMIT button, the sign-up form is accepted.
 9. The footer at the bottom of the page remains consistent with contact information and social media links.

 ![Contact Us Page Screenshot Proof](readme-imges/screenshots/contact-proof.png)